-Bruno lives with his aunt.
+Bruno makes his home with his aunt.
+Washing clothes, running errands and cleaning are his household duties.
 His aunt is sometimes employed as a farmer.
-Bruno works at home washing clothes, running errands and cleaning.

 Please remember Bruno in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.